luisavictor/math-across-languages/README.md

 We also include post-paper exploratory analyses for coding tasks using CodeAlpaca and a local oracle-based evaluator.
 These analyses investigate whether coding-associated parameters overlap with math-reasoning parameters.

+Additional results, visualizations, and explanations are available on our project webpage: https://math-across-languages.github.io/.

 ## Project layout

 - `MathNeuro/MathNeuroFast.py`: main experiment driver (identify task-specific parameters, prune/scale/fine-tune, eval).